|Troy, 2004: Hector (Eric Bana) gets killed by Achilles (Brad Pitt)|

 |The Catalogue of Ships (the blue arrows show the route the poet takes) and the ethnographic layout of Greece according to the Iliad.
 Note that the titles at the left are not explicitly given in the text (except for the Ionians).|

 Take the Dorians.
 The first section of the Catalogue (2.494-644) purportedly shows us southern Greece before the legendary 'Dorian invasion' or 'return of the Heracleids'.
 So the poet dutifully avoids mentioning Dorians anywhere.
 Yet the second section of the Catalogue (2.645-680) places Heracleids as rulers of some islands in the Aegean! -- namely Tlepolemus (653) and Pheidippus and Antiphus (678).
 The Odyssey slips up even worse, and mentions Dorians in Crete at one point (Od.
 19.177).
-Later Greeks got confused trying to work out a coherent chronology of the Dorian migrations too, with the unhappy result that Diodorus of Sicily has the Dorians colonising Crete twice: once before the Dorian invasion, once after (Bibl.
+Later Greeks got confused trying to work out a coherent chronology of the Dorian migrations too, with the unhappy result that Diodorus of Sicily has the Dorians colonising Crete twice: once before the Trojan War, once after, in the Dorian invasion (Bibl.
 5.80.2-3).

 Take the Ionians.
 The poet reverts the legend of the Ionian migration, with the result that Miletus (2.868) is not Greek, as it was in the 7th century, but aligned with the Trojans -- yet from Hittite documents we know that historical Miletus was under Ahhiyawan (='Achaian'?) control in the 13th century BCE.
 According to classical legend, before the Ionian migration the Ionians ought to be living in the region known in classical times as Achaia (Hdt.
 1.145; Strabo 8.7.1), under the rule of the Neleids who ended up leading the migration.
 But the poet evidently feels compelled to retain the Achaian label.
 The bizarre result is that pre-Achaian Achaia is firmly Achaian, ruled by the arch-Achaian king Agamemnon (Il.
 2.569-80), in Mycenae, which isn't in Achaia!
 So where are the Ionians?
 Again, the poet avoids mentioning them.
 The one time he does (13.685), they're grouped with Boeotians, Locrians, Phthians, and Epeians, and Athenians get mentioned shortly afterward, so they are probably the Athenians themselves -- just possibly the Euboeans -- but certainly not the residents of Achaia.